Learning online: guidelines, tips and support

 - a Dialogue activity which will enable you to initiate conversations with teachers or other students in the topic

-As well as the Announcements forum, your topic is likely to have other forum activities where you can discuss topic or non topic-related content with other participants and teachers.
+As well as the Announcements forum, your topic is likely to have other forum activities where you can discuss topic or other matters with other students and teachers.
 The topic coordinator/teacher will check the forum/s periodically, and respond to queries if necessary.

 The teaching team may also set up a Collaborate virtual classroom session/s for real-time communication.
 You will be able to use various tools in this session represented by icons (raise hand, laughter, applause etc) to be more present.
 Collaborate offers a series of Feedback options (Happy, Surprised, Agree/Disagree, Confused etc).

-Work in small groups effectively in FLO or another online space (eg FLO Live).
+Work in small groups effectively in FLO or another online space.

 You may be required to work in a group/s during your studies.
-Group work enables the experiences of team members can be shared for the benefit of everyone.
-Team or group work is considered to be an employability skill.
+Group work enables team members to share experiences/skills with the whole group.
+Team or group work is an employability skill.

-In FLO, you may be randomly assigned to groups by the system, manually put into groups by the teacher, or required to self-select your group using the self selection activity.
+In FLO, you may be randomly assigned to groups by the system, manually put into groups by the teacher, or able to self-select your group using the group selection activity.